John Allan (fighter)

 John Allan Arte (born February 22, 1993) is a Brazilian mixed martial artist who competes in the Light Heavyweight division.
 He formerly competed in the Ultimate Fighting Championship.

 Background

 When Allan was 14 years old, he entered a Muay Thai gym with the goal of losing weight.
-Around 17, he went to Jiu-Jitsu.
-He then migrated to MMA and did not leave.
-Before turning pro, he also played amateur basketball, from 15 to 19 years old.
+He also took up Jiu-Jitsu classes when he was 17 and Before turning pro, he played amateur basketball from when he was 15 to 19 years old.

 Mixed martial arts career

 Early career

 Allan made his professional debut against Fabiano Rodrigues on September 15, 2012, losing his first MMA fight by heel hook in under a minute.
 He would go on to compile a 12–4 record on the Brazilian regional scene.

 At Dana White's Contender Series Brazil 3 on August 11, 2018, Allan fell short to eventual contract-winner Vinicius Moreira via second-round triangle choke submission despite a successful first round that saw Allan bloody his fellow Brazilian.

 At Future FC 6 on June 28, 2019, Allan defeated previously undefeated prospect Alexandre Silva via second-round TKO in a barnburner of a fight.